 - Download the Completed Project

-Create a 3D RPG in this ORK 3 tutorial series.
+Create a 3D top down RPG with turn based battles from scratch in this ORK 3 tutorial series.

 About this Tutorial Series #

 This tutorial series is a quickstart into ORK 3 without any prior knowledge (except for basic Unity knowledge).
 The goal is to create a small top down 3D RPG with a Turn Based battles, setting up the entire project from scratch (only using provided assets).

 The game will have a player group with 2 members (a physical fighter and a magical caster) and random encounters, taking place in separate battle scenes.
 It’ll also contain a small in-game menu, save games, items and equipment – everything you need for a small game.